 So here are our top 5 must have recommendations from Bon + Bear to help you on your feeding journey…

 Breastfeeding can be super challenging!
 Ensuring you and baby are both comfortable throughout feeding time is essential.
 Sitting on the sofa, chair or bed for what can feel like (or be!) hours feeding, will soon take its toll on your back without the right support - making a good breastfeeding pillow essential!
 It can keep you still and comfortable for longer periods of time without feeling like you need to shuffle about; when you make sudden movements, baby’s latch can be affected which is a bit of a pain when you’re trying to establish feeding in the early days.
 Pillows will also help keep you relaxed (oxytocin’s anyone!), and prevent any strains.

-We recommend the Bamibi Pregnancy/Nursing Pillow.
-Other pillows were a generic shape which never felt supportive enough (this one has a full wrap around and tie feature) and an added bonus of being usable pre-baby for sleeping, for feeding and then as a little nest to prop baby in when they are learning to sit up.
+As a double up for pregnancy and breastfeeding, we recommend the Niimo Pregnancy/Nursing Pillow.
+Other pillows were a generic shape which never felt supportive enough (this one has a full wrap around and tie feature) and an added bonus of being usable pre-baby for sleeping, for breastfeeding and then as a little nest to prop baby in when they are learning to sit up.

 There are endless benefits to using one and here is our page with all the details on why you should babywear daily in the newborn days.